Bisparse Blind Deconvolution through Hierarchical Sparse Recovery: Bisparse blind deconvolution with HiHTP

-{From the point of view of applications in wireless communication, we can think of $Q$ as applying first a compressive encoding of a sparse message $b \in \R^n$ giving rise to the `code word' $Ab$.
-The code word is subsequently again encoded using $U$ for transmission via the channel $h$ into a sequence $UAb$.} \begin{rem} {Note that one can as well ignore the possibility of compression before the transport encoding.
-Choosing $\mu=n$ and $A=\id$, $A$ trivially has $\delta_\sigma(A)=0$ for all $\sigma$.
+{The nested model for $Q$ also has a nice theoretical consequence.
+As we noted before, there is no need for $Q$ to have this nested structure -- choosing $A=\id$ is completely viable.
 Using a non-trivial matrix $A$, however, typically allows one to considerably reduce the number of parameters needed to describe the measurement map.
 The product $UA$ is specified using only $\mu\cdot m + m\cdot n$ parameters, whereas without compression, $Q \in \K^{\mu,n}$ has $\mu\cdot n$ degree of freedoms.
 Since typically $n \gg \sigma$ and the $\sigma$-RIP of $A$ can be guaranteed already when $m \geqsim \sigma\log(n)$, the former number can be considerably smaller than the latter for small values of $\sigma$.
 Thus, our low-rank decomposition of $Q$ constitutes a significant de-randomization of the measurement ensembles without considerably complicating the proof.
-With other more structured standard compressed sensing matrices for $A$ such as sub-sampled Fourier matrices, the complexity of specifying $Q$ and the computationally efficiently of the algorithm can be further reduced. } \end{rem} We are now in a position to formulate the main result. \begin{theo} Fix $\delta_0 \in (0,1)$ and let $\epsilon>0$. {Suppose $Q=UA$ fulfils the Assumption~\ref{ass:measurement}} and it holds that
+With other more structured standard compressed sensing matrices for $A$ such as sub-sampled Fourier matrices, the complexity of specifying $Q$ and the computational complexity of the algorithm can be further reduced. } Finally, it will allow us to slightly improve the sample complexity bound: A term $\log(\mu n)$ can be turned into $\log(\mu m)$.

+We are now in a position to formulate the main result. \begin{theorem} Fix $\delta_0 \in (0,1)$ and let $\epsilon>0$. {Suppose $Q=UA$ fulfils the Assumption~\ref{ass:measurement}} and it holds that

 Then, {the map $\calC$ defined in \eqref{eq:calCDef}} has